-Seattle Public Schools, 1862-2000: Madrona Elementary School
+Seattle Public Schools, 1862-2023: Madrona Elementary School

 See Additional Media

-Like many of Seattle's early schools, Madrona traces its origins back to a small humble structure.
-In 1890, the Seattle School Board purchased a portion of George and Emma Randell's homestead property above the shores of Lake Washington.
+Like many of Seattle’s early schools, Madrona traces its origins to a small, humble structure.
+In 1890, the Seattle School Board purchased a portion of George and Emma Randell’s homestead property above the shores of Lake Washington.
 The old barn was converted into a two-room school named the Randell School.
 By 1902, the school had grown to 176 students with three teachers, and the number of classrooms doubled.
 An outside stairway led to the two new rooms.
+After a bond issue passed in 1903, the district purchased part of the adjacent five-acre Colman tract to enlarge the school site.
+The following year, an eight-room wood frame building was constructed in accordance with the “model school” plan of district architect James Stephen.
+The new school was named Madrona, apparently after the many madrona trees that grew in the neighborhood.

 The old school was torn down and two portables were placed at the north end of the block.
 One of these portables was a two-story structure with a peaked roof, and the other was single-story.
 Lacking a playground, the children played in the streets or in nearby wooded lots.
-In 1909, the portables were demolished and the lumber sold to a family who built a house out of it a few blocks from the school.
+In 1909, the portables were demolished, and the lumber was sold to a family who built a house out of it a few blocks from the school.

 Madrona School grew rapidly as the surrounding area attracted more residents.
-In 1916-17, enrollment reached 505 and portables were again in use.
+In 1916-1917, enrollment reached 505 and portables were again in use.
 A brick addition constructed that year contained eight classrooms, a domestic science room, a shop, auditorium, and lunchroom.
 Principal Henrietta Mills, who headed the school from 1904 until 1922, also coached the football team.
-During the 1920s, Joseph W. Graham served as principal and introduced the school's motto of "service and good will."
+During the 1920s, Joseph W. Graham served as principal and introduced the school’s motto of “service and good will.”
 Madrona pupils were encouraged to render service to the community and participate in social welfare activities.

+In 1931, kindergarten began, and enrollment reached 683.
+In September 1942, the 7th and 8th graders left to attend Edmond Meany Junior High School, and enrollment fell to 576.
+At this time, the shop was remodeled into a play area and the domestic science room became a classroom.
 During the 1950s, Madrona continued to grow.
 A 1958 bond election provided the funds for a major addition.
-The old wood structure dating to 1904 was demolished, and a brick addition, constructed on the northeast side of the property, was attached to the 1917 structure, which was remodeled to add three more classrooms.
-When the addition was dedicated on November 2, 1961, the school had 25 classrooms, a new auditorium/lunchroom, kitchen, covered playcourt, and gymnasium.
+The old wood structure dating to 1904 was demolished.
+A brick addition, constructed on the northeast side of the property, was attached to the 1917 structure, which was remodeled to include three more classrooms.
+When the addition was dedicated on November 2, 1961, the school had 25 classrooms, a new auditorium/lunchroom, kitchen, covered play court, and gymnasium.

-A special sculpture commissioned by the district was unveiled at the 1961 dedication.
-Created by artist Henry Rollins, a graduate of Garfield and then student at the University of Washington, the artwork consisted of three carved figures of cedar.
+A sculpture commissioned by the district was unveiled at the 1961 dedication.
+Created by artist Henry Rollins, a graduate of Garfield and then a student at the University of Washington, the artwork consisted of three carved figures of cedar.
 It had been hoped that the sculpture could be made from an old madrona tree that been taken down to make way for the new addition, but when madrona wood proved too hard to carve, cedar was substituted.

 In September 1970, Madrona became B Center (Madrona) and served 5th and 6th graders in Meany-Madrona Middle School.
 The kindergarten rooms became art and family life rooms.
-A former playcourt became the Learning Resources Center.
+A former play court became the Learning Resources Center.
 A change in faculty and administrators took place at this time.
-Desegregation efforts began in 1971 when middle school students from the Wilson, Eckstein, and Hamilton neighborhoods were bused to Meany-Madrona, while students from the Madrona attendance area were transported to one of the north end schools.
+Desegregation efforts began in 1971, when middle school students from the Wilson, Eckstein, and Hamilton neighborhoods were bused to Meany-Madrona, while students from the Madrona attendance area were transported to one of the north-end schools.
 A total of 842 students were selected to participate in the first year of the middle school desegregation program.
-The district aimed to reduce the percentage of African Americans at Meany-Madrona to 25 percent while increasing the percentage at north end schools to 16 percent.
+The district aimed to reduce the percentage of African Americans at Meany-Madrona to 25 percent while increasing the percentage at north-end schools to 16 percent.

-As part of the desegregation plan's magnet program, in 1978 Madrona was made home of an elementary program for highly capable students, known as the Individualized Progress Program or IPP.
-IPP students, most of who came by bus from all over the city, shared the building with students in the regular elementary program.
+Parents and staff became concerned that middle schoolers required more growing space.
+In the March 1978 desegregation plan, the district decided to return the Madrona building to its original function as an elementary school.
+Beginning in September 1978, Madrona middle schoolers began attending Washington Middle School.
+As part of the desegregation plan’s magnet program, in 1978 Madrona became home for the elementary program for highly capable students, known as the Individualized Progress Program, or IPP, later known as the Accelerated Progress Program (APP).
+Most IPP students came by bus from all over the city and shared the building with students in the neighborhood elementary school program.
 In the first few years of this arrangement, IPP students attended separate classes for reading, social studies, and math while sharing classes in music, art, and physical education.
 Later the two groups were completely separated.
+Beginning in 1983 and for the next few years, IPP students in grade 5 went to Washington Middle school, which housed the middle school IPP program.

-Name: Randell School
+Randell School

 Location: 33rd Avenue and E Union Street